 Standard SMS texting is unencrypted, leaving them open to folks who would seek to monitor the conversations for their own gain or to glean information regarding legal or law enforcement-related reasons.

-Apps like Apple’s messages, Signal, WhatsApp and Wickr Me provide a way for users to easily keep their one-to-one and group communications under wraps by applying a layer of end-to-end encryption to their to their users’ messages, keeping the information safe from prying eyes.
-This prevents outsiders form intercepting and monitoring messages.
+Apps like Apple’s Messages, Signal, and WhatsApp provide a way for users to easily keep their one-to-one and group communications under wraps by applying a layer of end-to-end encryption to their users’ messages, keeping the information safe from prying eyes.
+This prevents outsiders from intercepting and monitoring messages.